As The Coronavirus Crisis Heats Up, Why Aren't We Hearing From The CDC?

 It is CDC officials who actually have the mission of preparing the nation to control epidemics, he says, "so they should be there with Dr. Fauci."

 "Dr. Fauci is one of the world's greatest researchers.
-He has a fantastic career; he is a wonderful human being. he is able to navigate very complex scientific and political issues extremely well," agrees Frieden.
+He has a fantastic career; he is a wonderful human being.
+He is able to navigate very complex scientific and political issues extremely well," agrees Frieden.
 "But CDC is the country's public health agency.
 Fighting this pandemic without CDC central to that fight is like fighting it with one hand tied behind your back."

 Top officials who could be communicating with the public more regularly include CDC Director Robert Redfield; CDC principal deputy director, Anne Schuchat; and Nancy Messonnier, who is director of the CDC's National Center for Immunization and Respiratory Diseases.